Finsler perturbation with nondense geodesics with irrational directions: Introduction

-A rationally independent vector is called \textit{Liouville} if it is not Diophantine.
-Notice that the geodesic flow on the cotangent bundle of a flat torus is a completely integrable Hamiltonian system, therefore by the celebrated KAM theorem, any $C^{\infty}$-small perturbation will nevertheless result in persistence of invariant tori on which the dynamics is conjugate to linear flow with Diophantine rotation vectors.
-Every trajectory on such a torus projects to a dense orbit on the base torus.
-Hence the only possible nondense irrational geodesics would be those with Liouville rotation vectors.
+\begin{theorem} For any flat Finsler torus $(\mathbb{T}^2, \varphi_0)$ and any Liouville number $\omega$, one can make a $C^{\infty}$-small perturbation on $\varphi_0$ in the class of Finsler metric so that the resulting metric has a nondense geodesic with rotation vector colinear to $(\omega, 1)$.
+If $\varphi_0$ is reversible, the resulting metric can be made reversible as well. \end{theorem}

-In this paper we prove that, for any given Liouville direction and any flat torus, there are arbitrarily small perturbations of the metric in $C^{\infty}$ which have nondense geodesic with the given direction: \begin{theorem} For any flat Finsler torus $(\mathbb{T}^2, \varphi_0)$, $n\geq 2$ and any Liouville number $\omega$, one can make a $C^{\infty}$-small perturbation on $\varphi$ in the class of Finsler metric so that the resulting metric has a non-dense geodesic with rotation vector colinear to $(\omega, 1)$. \end{theorem} Notice that although we formulate and prove the theorem in the 2-dimensional case, similar proof with minor modification works in higher dimensional Finsler tori (replace $(\omega, 1)$ by any Liouville vector) as well.
-For notational convenience we only consider the 2-dimensional case here.
+\begin{remark} Although we formulate and prove the theorem for flat 2-tori, similar proof works with minor modification for flat $\mathbb{T}^n=\mathbb{T}^{n-1}\times S^1 (n\geq 3)$ as well.
+To have less cumbersome notations, we only consider the 2-dimensional case in this paper.
+Moreover, the resulting Finsler torus has conjugate points, see Remark \ref{rem: conj_pts}. \end{remark}

-This paper is organized as follows.
+The paper is organized as follows.
 In Section 2 we go over some background on Finsler manifold and results from dual lens map techniques.
-In Section 3 we cover background on twist maps and minimal configurations, while in Section 4 we give an extension of Mather's destruction of invariant tori with Lioville rotation number \cite{M88}.
-The results from Section 2 and 4 will be combined to give a proof of Theorem \ref{thm1} in Section 5.
+In Section 3 we cover some basic terminology and properties of twist maps and minimal configurations, while in Section 4 we give an extension of Mather's destruction of invariant tori with Liouville rotation number \cite{M88} so that the perturbation of the generating function is supported on a small region on the cylinder.
+The results from Section 2 and 4 are combined to give a proof of Theorem \ref{thm1} in Section 5.